The coast, villages and countryside of the Eastern Algarve and then explore the treasures of this most westerly corner of Europe.

 The Hotel Globo is situated in the historic centre of Portimao, close to the River Arade with an easy stroll to the town's shops, cafes and restaurants.
 The hotel offers a small health club with a gym, sauna and Turkish bath plus a breakfast room with a wonderful view over the town and to the river.
 Rooms are compact and are decorated in a contemporary style with an en suite bathroom with hairdryer.
 The room also has air conditioning, a safe and TV.
 Due to the small streets in the old part of Portimao, our bus must drop us off on the main road and we need to walk approx. 50m with our luggage.

 Lagos is a historical and characterful city decorated with authentic restaurants, cobbled streets and dramatic natural scenery.
 It is a popular day trip destination with its picturesque sandy beaches and beautiful harbour area.
-There are many restaurants, cafes, small tourist shops, small supermarkets and other facilities throughout Lagos.
+There are many restaurants, cafes and bars along the main square and harbour area.
+There are also a variety of small supermarkets, banks with ATM's, clothing shops and a tourist office.

 The four-star Aqualuz Suite Hotel is located within walking distance of Lagos, with all its amenities and a stroll from the nearest beach.
-The property boasts four swimming pools, a spa, restaurant, gym and bar.
-We stay in the one bedroom apartments that have en suite bathrooms, a kitchenette with microwave, hairdryer, air conditioning, wi-fi, in room safe, separate living room and balcony.
+The property boasts four swimming pools (inside and outside), plus a spa and gym area.
+Sit back with a glass in the restaurant and bar area.

 This holiday is a combination of our Tavira, Pearl of the Algarve holiday and Hidden Delights of the Western Algarve.
 This Grade 4 walking holiday includes walks at a moderate pace over undulating terrain and may include an element of sightseeing as well.
 Walks are generally between 6 miles and 10 miles a day with ascents and descents ranging from minimal to 400m.
 The Algarve doesn’t have any high mountains so ascents are gradual.
 We are able to offer opt out points on most of the walks we offer giving you the flexibility of walking the entire day's route or opting out if you want to rest.
 In addition to the walking, this Lifestyle holiday allows us to absorb the natural surroundings, and experience local culture and of course the local cuisine.